Skip to content

 What role did Manco Inca play?

-Ollantaytambo served as an important base for Manco Inca Yupanqui during the conquest period.
+Ollantaytambo served as an important stronghold for Manco Inca Yupanqui during the conquest period.
 In connection with the battles for Cusco from 1536 to 1537, Inca forces were able to repel a Spanish expedition here.

 Why do some areas appear incomplete?